-Other entities lethally removed 76 black vultures in South Carolina from 2011 through 2015 to alleviate damage, which is an average of 15 vultures taken annually by all entities.
-If WS' annual lethal removal reached 500 vultures, the annual take would represent 4.5% of the estimated breeding population in the State estimated at 11,000 black vultures based on the breeding population remaining at least stable.
-If the average annual take of black vultures by other entities in South Carolina remains similar to the average annual take of black vultures that occurred from 2011 through 2015 and if WS' removal reached 500 vultures annually, the average annual take of vultures would be 515 vultures.
-The cumulative annual take of 515 black vultures would represent 4.7% of the estimated statewide breeding population if the population remained at least stable.
+Other entities lethally removed an average of 53 black vultures from 2011 through 2016 to alleviate damage.
+If WS' annual lethal removal reached 600 vultures, the annual take would represent 12.0% of the estimated breeding population in the State, which Rich et al. (2004) estimated at 5,000 black vultures.
+If the average annual take of black vultures by other entities in North Carolina remains similar to the average annual take of black vultures that occurred from 2011 through 2016 and if WS' removal reached 600 vultures annually, the average annual take of vultures would be 653 vultures.
+The cumulative annual take of 653 black vultures would represent 13.1% of the estimated statewide breeding population if the population remained at least stable.

-Between 2011 and 2015, the highest reported annual take by other entities was 45 black vultures.
-If other entities continued to take 45 vultures annually in the State, the cumulative take of 500 vultures by WS and the take of 45 vultures by other entities would represent 5.0% of the estimated statewide breeding population.
+From 2011 through 2016, the highest reported annual take by other entities was 85 black vultures.
+If other entities continued to take 85 black vultures annually in the State, the cumulative take of 600 vultures by WS and the take of 85 black vultures by other entities would represent 13.7% of the estimated statewide breeding population.
 As stated previously, the statewide population of black vultures is likely higher than the population estimate derived from BBS data by Rich et al. (2004) given vulture behavior and the limitations of the BBS; therefore, the average annual removal of black vultures by WS and other entities would likely represent a smaller percentage of the actual statewide breeding population.

-The take of vultures would only occur when authorized through the issuance of depredation permits by the USFWS and when authorized by the SCDNR.
-The permitting of the take by the USFWS pursuant to the MBTA would ensure take by WS and by other entities would occur within allowable take levels to achieve the desired population objectives for black vultures in the State.
+The take of black vultures would only occur when authorized through the issuance of depredation permits by the USFWS and the NCWRC.
+The permitting of the take by the USFWS and the NCWRC would ensure take by WS and by other entities would occur within allowable take levels to achieve the desired population objectives for black vultures in the State.
 WS does not expect the take of up to 20 vulture nests to alleviate damage or threats of damage to affect adversely the population of vultures based on previous discussions related to limited nest/egg removal.